gravity-ui/page-constructor/README.md

 ### How to add a new block to the `page-constructor`

-1. In the `src/blocks` or `src/sub-blocks` directory, create a folder with the block/sub-block code.
+1. In the `src/blocks` or `src/sub-blocks` directory, create a folder with the block or sub-block code.

 2. Add the block or sub-block name to enum `BlockType` or`SubBlockType` and describe its properties in the `src/models/blocks.ts` or `src/models/sub-blocks.ts` file in a similar way to the existing ones.

-3. Add export for the block in the `src/blocks/index.ts` file and for the sub-block in the `src/components/index.ts` file.
+3. Add export for the block in the `src/blocks/index.ts` file and for the sub-block in the `src/sub-blocks/index.ts` file.

 4. Add a new component or block to mapping in `src/constructor-items.ts`.

 5. Add a validator for the new block:

-   - Add a `schema.ts` file to the block/sub-block directory.
+   - Add a `schema.ts` file to the block or sub-block directory.
 In this file, describe a parameter validator for the component in [`json-schema`](http://json-schema.org/) format.
    - Export it in the `schema/validators/blocks.ts` or `schema/validators/sub-blocks.ts` file.
    - Add it to `enum` or `selectCases` in the `schema/index.ts` file.

 6. In the block directory, add the `README.md` file with a description of input parameters.
+7. In the block directory add storybook demo in `__stories__` folder.
+(All demo content for story should be placed in `data.json` at story dir)

 ### Themes